 CBN.com -Adrian Gonzalez stands out among baseball’s best hitters.
-In a game crowded with talent, he was this summer’s biggest bargaining chip, traded from Boston to a Los Angeles team with postseason hopes.
+In a game crowded with talent, he was last summer’s biggest bargaining chip, traded from Boston to a Los Angeles team with postseason hopes.
 Instead his Dodgers were eliminated from a playoff berth.

 “It’s very disappointing.
 It’s tough, especially when you’re in the middle of it.
 You feel like you got a chance.
 All you can do is work as hard as you can.”